Safeguarding Policy

 • Sign up to the Dorset Information Sharing Charter (DISC) previously the Dorset overarching information sharing protocol and share information relating to MARAC and the Personal information sharing agreement with respect to receiving alerts about domestic abuse;

-• Ensure that the relevant staff have undertaken appropriate training to contribute to multi-agency assessments of children;
+• Ensure that the relevant staff have undertaken appropriate training to contribute to multi-agency assessments of pupils;

 • Ensure management of allegations procedures are implemented;